davidchall/bignum/tests/testthat/_snaps/format.md

       format(biginteger(1), notation = "unknown")
     Error <rlang_error>
       `notation` must be one of "fit", "dec", "sci", or "hex".
+    Code
+      format(biginteger(1), notatoin = "sci")
+    Error <rlib_error_dots_nonempty>
+      `...` is not empty.

+      We detected these problematic arguments:
+      * `notatoin`

+      These dots only exist to allow future extensions and should be empty.
+      Did you misspecify an argument?

 # options: input validation